Upgrade a cluster

-This document explains how to upgrade clusters and node pools in Google Distributed Cloud (software only) for VMware.
+This document explains how to upgrade clusters in Google Distributed Cloud (software only) for VMware.
 This document provides the steps for upgrading your admin workstation, user clusters, and admin clusters.
-For user clusters, this document provides the steps to upgrade the control plane and node pools at the same time, or separately.
+The steps for upgrading a user cluster show how to upgrade the control plane and all node pools.
+If you want to upgrade the user cluster control plane and node pools separately, see Upgrade node pools.

 This page is for IT administrators and Operators who manage the lifecycle of the underlying tech infrastructure.
 To learn more about common roles and example tasks that we reference in Google Cloud content, see Common GKE Enterprise user roles and tasks.